zanerv/lazy/README.md

 Block/Allow access to USB ports

 # sensei.au3
-Bot that auto approves *things on a webpage
+Bot that auto approves *things* on a webpage

 # service-now.au3
-Tool that monitors service-now for new incidents, assignes it acording to incident status and texts you sev/info/etc
+Tool that monitors service-now for new incidents, it assigns it according to incident status and texts you sev/info/etc

 # usual stuff
-Assistant bot for daily *things
+Assistant bot for daily *things*